heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 *Figure 3: Coordinate Visualization, showing how points are mapped in the hybrid space with both spherical and hyperbolic components, demonstrating the smooth transition between geometries controlled by the curvature parameter*

+Percept-triplet coordinates can also be represented as vector embeddings, facilitating integration with retrieval-augmented generation systems.

 ### Merkle Preservation of Coordinates

 These coordinates are preserved in the Spherical Merkle Tree structure, connecting the percept-triplet system directly to the Glass Bead storage framework described in Section 2.3.

+Coordinates and angular relationships are preserved and verified using Spherical Merkle Trees, employing the hybrid verification system detailed in Section 2.3.

 ### Comparison to Conceptual Spaces